1n4r1/1n4r1.github.io/_posts/2020-07-21-Hackthebox-Sauna-Walkthrough.md

     Not Found
 ```

-Here we found the AutoLogon credentials for `EGOTISTICALBANK\svc_loanmanager`.
+Note we found the AutoLogon credential for `EGOTISTICALBANK\svc_loanmanager`.
 ```shell
   [+] Looking for AutoLogon credentials(T1012)
     Some AutoLogon credentials were found!!